Monitoring your subscriptions

 If the customer needs to update their card at any point, they can use our Find your purchased tickets button on ticketco.events.
 They will receive an email with a link which they can use to access Your subscriptions.
 On this page, they can select Change payment method to update their card.

-Please note that once a payment card is updated, the subscription will be reactivated and the system will attempt to withdraw any missing payments over subsequent days.
+Once a payment card is updated, the subscription will be reactivated and the system will attempt to withdraw any missing payments over subsequent days.
 That is to say, if a subscription was overdue in January, and the card is updated in April, the customer will then be withdrawn over 4 consecutive days in order to settle the outstanding monies (payments for January, February, March and April).
 A receipt will be generated for each payment and sent to the customer.

 If you want to see a more detailed record of the status and payments for a specific subscription, you can use the History option found under to the cog symbol.